MakeshVineeth/calculator_lite/README.md

 Notes
 ------
+- Please visit our FAQ page to learn more about how to use our app: https://makeshvineeth.github.io/calc_faq/
-For Currency data, A free and MIT Licensed API is being used.
+- For Currency data, A free and MIT Licensed API is being used.
 If at all this service goes down, I'll try my best to update the app as soon as possible with a new API.

 Buy Me a Coffee ☕